I'll Trim Down At Any Cost For Odiyan: Mohanlal

 The actor finally admitted that he planning to shed 15 kilos, to portray the younger days of Odiyan Manikkan.
 Even though director VA Shrikumar Menon had revealed the news earlier, Mohanlal hasn't opened up about his makeover.

-Interestingly, the actor stated that he will go till any extent to lose weight, even if he has to starve.
+Interestingly, the actor stated that he will go to any extent to lose weight, even if he has to starve.
 Mohanlal's revelation came out as a great surprise for his fans, as the actor had earlier stated that he doesn't believe in drastic makeovers.

 As per the reports, Mohanlal will be appearing in five different get-ups in Odiyan, which revolves around the concept of Odividya.
-Manikkan, his character, is an excellent athlete who can even run on four legs and jump higher than a normal person could.
+Manikkan, his character, is an excellent athlete who can even run on four legs and jump higher than a normal person can.

 Odiyan, which is scripted by National Award-winner Harikrishnan, will have Manju Warrier as the female lead.
 Prakashraj, the popular actor-director appears as the main antagonist.
 Siddique and Angamaly Diaries fame Sarath Kumar aka Appani Ravi essay the other key roles.